whipowill/d2-plugy-qol/Guides/Unix.md

 $ WINEARCH=win32 WINEPREFIX=~/.wine_d2 winetricks dxvk
 ```

-- Use Winetricks to nstall AutoHotKey (this will allow you to use [AutoAttack](https://github.com/whipowill/ahk-autoattack)):
+- Use Winetricks to install AutoHotKey (this will allow you to use [AutoAttack](https://github.com/whipowill/ahk-autoattack)):

 ```bash
 $ WINEARCH=win32 WINEPREFIX=~/.wine_d2 winetricks ahk